John 20:17: Message to the disciples

 Jesus then sends Mary to tell his brethren or brothers of the news.
-Previously in the Bible the word "brethren" had been used to describe only Jesus' family, so this phrase is very unusual and also appears at Matthew 28:10; John Nolland suggests that there may be shared source used by the two evangelists.
-Jerome correlates Jesus' direction to the disciples, "Tell my brothers (nuntiate fratribus meis)" to meet Jesus in Galilee with Psalm 22: "I will tell forth (Adnuntiabo) your name to my brothers (fratribus meis)."
+Elsewhere in the New Testament, the word "brethren" had been used to describe only Jesus' family, for example in John 2:12: "he went down to Capernaum, he, and his mother, and his brethren, and his disciples", so this phrase is very unusual.
+It also appears at Matthew 28:10: John Nolland suggests that there may be a shared source used by the two evangelists.

+Jerome relates Jesus' direction to the disciples, "Tell my brothers (nuntiate fratribus meis)" to meet Jesus in Galilee to Psalm 22: "I will tell forth (Adnuntiabo) your name to my brothers (fratribus meis)."

-Mary delivers the message to his disciples, and scholars agree that they were whom Jesus was referring to as "brothers".
-According to Alford this is said to show that since his resurrection a new closeness exists between Jesus and his followers and to confirm that even after the resurrection Jesus is fully human and a brother to other men.
+Mary delivers the message to his disciples, and scholars agree that they were the group Jesus was referring to as "brothers".
+According to Henry Alford this is said to show that even after the resurrection Jesus is fully human and a brother to other men: "he has not put off his humanity, nor his love for his own, in his resurrection state".

-The message Jesus gives Mary had been the subject of detailed analysis.
+The message Jesus gives Mary has been the subject of detailed analysis.
 The assertion that God is both Father and God to Jesus is central to the Monophysitism/Diophysitism debate.
 The Diphysitists take it as proof that Jesus as well as being God was also a human under God.
 This passage is often linked with Jesus now referring to his disciples as brothers.
 Since they are now all brothers they share the same father in God.
 Since the resurrection Jesus has been forged into a permanent link between humanity and God.

 The message Jesus gives to Mary does not mention the resurrection, only that Jesus is soon returning to his father.
 This is said to show that the great joy of the resurrection is not the return to life but rather joining with God as this is the only aspect of it Jesus felt necessary to immediately tell his disciples.
 Some thus read the passage as meaning that to Jesus the ascension is far more important than the resurrection.
 Reading this verse in isolation or disregarding other notions, some even feel that there is no such thing as resurrection; it was purely ascension.